Cyb3rC3lt/Cyb3rC3lt.github.io-/_posts/2022-12-09-sliverbof.md

 ### Usage

-To display all the cached Kerberos tickets now just issue the command
+To display all the cached Kerberos tickets issue the command:

 `klist`

-To purge all the cached Kerberos tickets issue the command
+To purge all the cached Kerberos tickets issue the command:

 `klist purge`